-The company is restricted from selling its common shares of CSB Bank for a specified period ranging from less than one year to five years due to restrictions imposed by the RBI and the Securities and Exchange Board of India ("SEBI").
-At March 31, 2020 the company held 86,262,976 common shares representing a 49.7% equity interest (December 31, 2019 - 49.7%).
+The company is restricted from selling its common shares of CSB Bank for a specified period ranging from less than one year to four years due to restrictions imposed by the RBI and the Securities and Exchange Board of India ("SEBI").
+At September 30, 2020 the company held 86,262,976 common shares representing a 49.7% equity interest (December 31, 2019 - 49.7%).

 According to the RBI, India's banking sector is sufficiently capitalized and well-regulated.
 The increase in India's working population and growth in disposable income is anticipated to increase the demand for banking related services, particularly in rural banking locations.
-In addition, the Indian banking industry has evolved through technology innovations in digital payments systems, mobile and online banking.
+In addition, the Indian banking industry has evolved through technological innovations in digital payments systems, mobile and online banking.
 In its December 2019 Financial Stability Report, the RBI reported that India's financial system remained stable following the recapitalization of public sector banks.
 Private sector banks registered year over year double-digit credit growth of 16.5% in September 2019.

 CSB Bank's key business drivers relate to its ability to provide financial services in India, particularly in the area of retail, SMEs, gold and corporate lending, and mobilize low cost deposits in the form of current accounts, savings accounts and non-resident Indian deposits.
 CSB Bank has recently taken various strategic initiatives, including attracting talent to its sales and marketing team, as well as creating specialized banking verticals in gold, two-wheeler vehicles, small-to-medium enterprise and wholesale banking.
 Non-performing assets ("NPA") are being addressed by CSB Bank through the creation of asset recovery branches to accelerate delinquent loan recovery, with the goal of effectively minimizing losses by improving credit monitoring and risk management practices.
 In addition, CSB Bank continues to strive for increases in employee productivity and will invest in technology across its banking platforms, providing more efficient and cost effective services for its customers.
+CSB Bank has plans to open 103 branches in its fiscal year ending March 31, 2021.